Jaswanthhh/E-commerce-data-based-on-customer-behaviour/README.md

 ## 📝 Author

-This project was developed as part of a comprehensive data science initiative to understand and predict customer behaviors in e-commerce.
-For contributions or collaborations, feel free to connect! e-mail : jaswanth2jaswanth@gmail.com
+-This project was developed as part of a comprehensive data science initiative to understand and predict customer behaviors in e-commerce.
+For contributions or collaborations, feel free to connect!
+-e-mail : jaswanth2jaswanth@gmail.com